 While both result in increased temperature to the target area and thus produce higher temperatures that indicate increased blood flow, percussive therapy has the advantage of penetrating the muscles deeper.
 Why is this important?

 Improved blood flow means better stimulation.
-It also means more oxygen- and nutrient-carrying blood reach the muscles.
+It also means more oxygen- and nutrient-carrying blood reaches the muscles.
 This helps in recovery and repair.